9 Tips for selecting an appropriate business name

 Selecting of business name sound like a simple exercise for experienced business practitioners, but for Startups may be challenging.
 Despite this, a business name has so much to do in making your business a success.
 Here are some 9 tips that can help you in selecting a proper business name.

+Make sure the name is not already taken by another business, and that the website URL is not taken.
 To avoid back-and-forth movement with the name registration authorities for reasons that the selected name is already in use, consider undertaking a thorough internet name search before you decide.
 Furthermore, select a business name that will help you sell your goods or services instead of helping others.
 A small variation in spelling the name may lead to confusion and hence promote other people’s businesses.

 5. Use a name that conveys some meaning